Anisotropic Green Coordinates: Introduction

-Based on previous observations, our work proposes to introduce the anisotropic property into the traditional Green coordinates.
+Based on previous observations, we propose to incorporate the anisotropic property into the traditional Green coordinates.
 The Laplacian operator is the composition of divergence and gradient, i.e., $\Delta = \nabla \cdot \nabla$.
 Therefore, we can introduce anisotropy within the divergence operator and consider the anisotropic Laplacian equation $\nabla\cdot(\mathbf{A}\nabla u)=0$, where $\mathbf{A}$ is a positive-definite matrix.
-The matrix $\mathbf{A}$ introduces varying scales in different directions, thereby imparting anisotropic properties in the formulation.
-Furthermore, the anisotropic Laplacian equation also gives rise to corresponding boundary integral formulation and leads to the anisotropic identity equations, which form the foundation for constructing the anisotropic Green coordinates.
+The matrix $\mathbf{A}$ introduces varying scales in different directions, thereby incorporating anisotropic properties in the formulation.
+Furthermore, the anisotropic Laplacian equation also gives rise to corresponding boundary integral formulation and leads to the anisotropic Green’s identity, which form the foundation for constructing the anisotropic Green coordinates.
 We show that anisotropic Green coordinates satisfy linear reproduction and translation invariance properties, and produce versatile deformation results with varying control matrices $\mathbf{A}$.
 Additionally, we provide closed-form expressions for both 2D and 3D cases and offer intuitive geometric interpretations of the method.
+We also relate the distortion of the deformation mapping to the condition number of $\mathbf{A}$, and mathematically demonstrate that anisotropic Green coordinates exhibit quasi-conformal properties.
 Through extensive experiments, we validate that anisotropic Green coordinates provide artists with a broader range of deformation options and enhance the diversity of deformations choices.
 Moreover, appropriate selection of the matrix $\mathbf{A}$ enables desired effects, such as tighter adherence to the deformed cage or reduced isotropic and area distortion.

-To further demonstrate the broad applicability of the closed-form anisotropic Green coordinates, we also compute their gradients and Hessians and perform variational shape deformation~\cite{2009VariationalGC}, which minimizes the energy functional of the deformation map.
-This approach enables flexible control through positional constraints and supports the as-rigid-as-possible deformation strategy.
+To further demonstrate the broad applicability of the closed-form anisotropic Green coordinates, we also derive their gradients and Hessians and perform variational shape deformation~\cite{2009VariationalGC}, which minimizes energy functional of the deformation map.
+This approach enables flexible control through space constraints and supports the as-rigid-as-possible deformation strategy.
 The incorporation of anisotropy further extends the applicability of the variational shape deformation framework to a wider range of scenarios.